umbauschool/umbauschool.github.io/index.md

 layout: default
 ---

-umbau is an experiment into wonder.
+Umbau is an experiment into wonder.

 It is a guerilla studio and radical design school working to re-define architecture and learning.
 We have been operating in Vienna, Austria for 19 years and Kraków, Poland for 4 years.
 We have discovered ways into transformation and the miraculous.

 The Bauhaus started 100 years ago.
 We are after the echo.

-The coming year is given to cultivating our American roots — Studio Shenandoah.
+We are focused on cultivating our roots in America through Studio Shenandoah.
 We plan to do a radical housing project, monthly weekend workshops, traveling lectures, cultural immersions, and a world premiere.
 This year is for cracking open.

 ***